 Two Isla Vista residents were arrested last week following an investigation into the overdoses on Del Playa Drive that left nine victims hospitalized earlier this month.

 Detectives first arrested 24-year-old Edward Caceres after they found evidence linking him to the overdoses, according to a press release from the Santa Barbara Sheriff’s Office (SBSO).
 Caceres was on probation for drug-related offenses.

 Nine I.V. residents were transported to the hospital on March 1 after showing symptoms of drug overdoses.
 The victims ingested alcohol and “Oxycontin,” a prescription pain reliever, according to the press release.
 No “Oxycontin” pills were found at Cac

 Detectives conducted a probation search of Caceres’ home on the 6500 block of Trigo Road on March 6, where they found over a pound of processed marijuana and approximately 185 Xanax pills.
-According to SBSO Spokesperson Kelly Hoover, no “Oxycontin” pills were found in the residence.
+According to SBSO Spokesperson Kelly Hoover, no “Oxycontin” or blue pills were found in the residence.

 Caceres was found hiding inside the residence.
 His roommate, 23-year-old Omar Coulibaly, was also detained, but no evidence was found connecting him to the nine overdoses, according to SBSO.

 Detectives were able to find evidence showing that Caceres was responsible for selling controlled narcotics to the nine residents who overdosed.

 Caceres was arrested for possession of Xanax for sales, and is being held on $250,000 bail.
 Coulibaly was arrested for possession of marijuana for sales, and was released on a citation.